 Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

-Wednesday's contest features the Louisville Cardinals (6-1) and the Ole Miss Rebels (6-1) facing off at The Pavilion at Ole Miss in what is expected to be a competitive matchup, with a projected 68-65 victory for Louisville according to our computer prediction.
+Wednesday's game features the Louisville Cardinals (6-1) and the Ole Miss Rebels (6-1) squaring off at The Pavilion at Ole Miss in what is expected to be a tight matchup, with a projected 68-65 win for Louisville according to our computer prediction.
 Tipoff is at 9:15 PM ET on November 29.

-The Rebels head into this game on the heels of a 58-45 win against Little Rock on Saturday.
+The Rebels are coming off of a 58-45 victory over Little Rock in their most recent game on Saturday.

+Last time out, the Rebels won on Saturday 58-45 over Little Rock.
+In their most recent matchup on Sunday, the Cardinals earned an 81-70 win over Gonzaga.
+Marquesha Davis recorded 11 points, six rebounds and one assist for the Rebels.
+In the Cardinals' win, Kiki Jefferson led the team with 21 points (adding four rebounds and five assists).

 Catch college basketball action all season long on Fubo!